atctwo/atctwo.github.io/pages/about/40_equipment.md

 # My Computers
 ## Lucy
-My main PC, a custom build I made in 2022.
+A custom build I made in 2022.
+Mostly used these for compute- and graphics- intensive workloads like gaming and CAD.

 <div class="row align-items-start">
     <div class="col-lg-6">